The Definitive Buying Guide

 Feature Crown Pavilions Green Retreats Cabin Master Crane David Salisbury Malvern (Office)

 Door material (standard) Premium aluminium — dark grey, chrome handles uPVC on G/A-Range.
 Aluminium on X1 only. uPVC across all models Not published (traditional timber construction) Accoya / hardwood timber frames.
-Aluminium for roof vents only.
-Aluminium on Office range
+Aluminium for roof vents only. uPVC standard (aluminium available as paid option)

-Standard configuration (5×3) French doors on smaller spans; bifold on 3m+ widths 2.3m French or sliding doors Various; bifold is an optional upgrade Not published Bespoke — French, bifold, or sliding sash French, sliding or bifold (model-dependent)
+Standard configuration (5×3) French doors on smaller spans; bifold on 3m+ widths 2.3m French or sliding doors Various; bifold is an optional upgrade Not published Bespoke — French, bifold, or sliding sash French-style double doors + side windows (standard)

 Bifold doors included in base price?
-Yes on 3m+ widths Only on X1 No — optional upgrade Not published Optional (bespoke) Available on selected models
+Yes on 3m+ widths Only on X1 No — optional upgrade Not published Optional (bespoke) No — not standard; additional doors are paid options

 Construction & Insulation